mikefilsaime-groove/ChromeExtension/replit.md

 ## Recent Changes

+**November 17, 2025**: Visual grab handles (v1.3.2)
+- Added subtle grab handles on left and right sides of controller
+- Handles appear when hovering over the controller
+- Provides clear visual indication that the controller is draggable
+- Three-dot design that fades in smoothly without interfering with functionality

 **November 17, 2025**: Hover stability fix (v1.3.1)
 - Fixed critical bug where controller would disappear when trying to hover over it on some YouTube videos
 - Implemented bounding-box hover zone that encompasses both video and controller